 As one transition into adulthood, one learns to not eat off the floor and maybe develops are more refined taste in random items that get put in the mouth.
 However, once you start traveling, you have to become even more careful.
 And that’s not just about not touching the trays while you eat on an airplane!

 General advice is to wash your hands before handling food, eating and after using the bathroom (and I thought you did that already).
 When it comes to actual meals, the ones that were prepared in front of your eyes, piping hot and steamy, are usually the safest.
 The thorough cooking should have killed all the nasty stuff.
-On the other hand, you should avoid fresh salad as well as unpasteurized milk products.
+And if you carry home-made food, you can reuse custom cardboard boxes that are available at home to keep the food fresh and hot for a long time.

 When it comes to water, trust that which is bottled (and the seal isn’t broken), boiled, chemically disinfected or passed through a good filter.
 You can usually be safe when drinking hot tea and coffee, beer, wine, and spirits.